• Skip to main content

 • Make sure that your butter and water are cold before starting.

 • Roll your dough out on parchment paper and place another piece on top of the dough.
-This will prevent sticking and make it easy transfer it to the baking sheet.
+This will prevent sticking and make it easy to transfer it to the baking sheet.
 Bake the galette on the same piece you used to roll it out on.

-• Thoroughly read the recipe, recipe notes, and all info above the recipe before making it and follow the recipe as it's written.
+• Thoroughly read the recipe, recipe notes, and all the info above the recipe before making it and follow the recipe as it's written.

 If You Make This Recipe...